hdviegas/laravel-mongo/README.md

 Please note that this library does *not* extend Eloquent, as Eloquent is designed and written for SQL databases.

+Status: Awaiting version 1.2 of the official MongoDB PHP library in order to continue development.

 ## Requirements

 * PHP 5.6, or higher